UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 <h3> Amazon Simple Queue Service (Amazon SQS)  </h3>

-Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
+Using Amazon SQS, we can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
 In Amazon SQS, an application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.